rickwysocki/littleGhost/README.md

 ### Create Your First Page.

 At this point, you're ready to create your first page.
+Follow these steps:

+1. Navigate back to your root project directory in your command-line interface.
-Create a file titled _index.md in your content directory and add the following front matter:
+2. Create a file titled _index.md **in your content directory**.
+3. Add the following front matter:

 ```
+---
 title: Home
 layout: single
 site_header: true
+---
 ```

 ### View Your Site